The Top 6 Questions on Handling Disclosures according to IFRS 16 with LucaNet

 Question 6: How should I approach the maturity analysis according to IFRS 7?

-IFRS 16.58 requires that you, as a lessee, disclose a maturity analysis on lease liabilities in accordance with IFRS 7 – one that is separate from maturity analyses for other financial liabilities.
-Since undiscounted lease payments must be factored into this maturity analysis, the respective contracts must be imported separately with a discount interest rate of 0% for the corresponding disclosure.
-The lease payments will then be split into:
+IFRS 16.58 requires that you, as a lessee, disclose a maturity analysis on future lease payments in accordance with IFRS 7 – one that is separate from maturity analyses for other financial liabilities.
+Since undiscounted lease payments must be factored into this maturity analysis, the tool calculates all contracts with a discount rate of 0% in the background.
+The lease payments will then be posted to statistical accounts and split into:

 - a short-term (up to one year),